frankwrk/Personal-CV/README.md

 ## Deployment

 The project can be easily deployed to Vercel, Netlify, or any other platform that supports Next.js.

+## GitHub Avatar Integration

+This website includes a feature that automatically pulls your profile picture from GitHub:

+1. The avatar displayed next to your name comes directly from your GitHub profile
+2. When you update your GitHub profile picture, your website avatar updates automatically
+3. The website's favicon is also set to your GitHub profile picture
+4. A local copy of your GitHub avatar is stored for use as the favicon

+To configure your GitHub username:

+1. Open `app/page.tsx`
+2. Find the line with `const githubUsername = "frankwrk";`
+3. Replace `frankwrk` with your own GitHub username

 ## License